Sarcocapnos enneaphylla

 Sarcocapnos enneaphylla is a species of flowering plant in the family Papaveraceae.
 It is native to southwestern Europe and northern Africa.
 It grows in rocks and crevices of escarpments, usually in limestone cliffs.

 Description

-The sarcocapnos enneaphylla is a more or less creeping perennial plant.
+Sarcocapnos enneaphylla is a more or less creeping perennial plant.
 It has a woody base and flexible caespitose stems.
-The leaves are long-stalked and compound, with rounded oval segments -- almost heart-shaped -- with a pointed apex.
+The leaves are long-stalked and compound, with rounded oval segments - almost heart-shaped - with a pointed apex.
 Its flowers are white or yellowish, and purple at the end.
 The outer petals are much longer and divided into two lobes.
 The upper petal is provided with a short spur inflated at the apex.
 The ovaries have two ovules.
 The fruit is elongated and compressed.
 The plant flowers from winter to summer.